nunii/AI-Snake/README.md

 First, we might change the structure of our data sets, but for now that’s how we use it:
 The data is being represented as a CSV file for each game we have played.
 It's a matrix of 66 columns and an unfixed number of rows.

-The first 64 columns (x) consist of the following numbers: \n 0 - represents an empty pixel.
+The first 64 columns (x) consist of the following numbers:
+- 0 - represents an empty pixel.
-1 - represents a snake body pixel.
+- 1 - represents a snake body pixel.
-2 - represents the pixel of the head.
+- 2 - represents the pixel of the head.
-3 - represents the pixel of the food.
+- 3 - represents the pixel of the food.

 Then there is an empty column, only for making it more comfortable while observing the data.